elizerdim/job-listing-app/README.md

 ```js
 const confirm = window.confirm('Are you sure you want to delete this listing?');
 ```

+- react-toastify package - used for adding notifications to the app

 - Modifications:
   - I added ```nanoid``` to AddJobPage because the tutor forgot to add an id property to the new job object to be sent to the API.